marolAI/seams-workshop.github.io/README.md

  - warmups (`_warmup`): mental calisthenics.
 As the name suggests, the warmup exercises for each day.  short puzzles.  code katas.  etc
  - topics (`_topic`): brief outline of a concept + reference links.  for use outside of discussion session
  - session (`_session`): material for discussion sessions -- anything people need to download, stuff to display, questions, etc
- - practicals (`_practicals`): toy problems to focus on particular topics - paired with the discussions to help participants focus on the particular SE concept we discussed, and prep them to apply that thinking to their project
+ - practical (`_practicals`): toy problems to focus on particular topics - paired with the discussions to help participants focus on the particular SE concept we discussed, and prep them to apply that thinking to their project
+ - project (`_project`): guided work for participants particular projects

 # Editing